Why Learn About Water and Watersheds?

-- Catch and use water that is normally wasted while you wait for hot water to come down the pipes.
+- Catch and use water that is normally wasted while waiting for hot water to come down the pipes.

 - Only run the washing machine with full loads, but don’t overfill to prevent having to wash twice.

-- Replace your old toilet with a low flow 6 L flush model to reduce overall water consumption by 20%.
+- Replace old toilets with a low-flow 6L flush model to reduce overall water consumption by 20 per cent.

-- Limit showers to 5 minutes.
+- Limit showers to five (5) minutes.